Kaspar Hauser: Literature

 In 1913, Georg Trakl wrote the poem "Kaspar Hauser Lied" ("Kaspar Hauser Song").
 It alludes to the works by Paul Verlaine and Jakob Wassermann, and has been called the "most striking" expression of a literary trope in which Kaspar Hauser "stood for the natural, poetic genius lost in a strange world, lacking a home, a sense of origin and attachment, and fearing a violent but uncertain future."
 The philosopher Martin Heidegger cited this poem in his essay on poetry and language, Unterwegs zur Sprache.

+The 1963 Robert A. Heinlein novel, Glory Road mentions Hauser being a refugee from another universe.

 Kaspar, a play written by Austrian playwright Peter Handke and published in 1967 depicts "the foundling Kaspar Hauser as a near-speechless innocent destroyed by society's attempts to impose on him its language and its own rational values."

+In the same year, Harlan Ellison wrote the short story "The Prowler in the City at the Edge of the World", where it's mentioned that Juliette (who tortured people who were abducted from the past to death) squeezed part of his brain and sent him home.
+He was later abducted again, fatally stabbed and sent home.
+Though his name is spelled "Caspar" here.

 In 1994, the English poet David Constantine explored the story and its personae in Caspar Hauser: A Poem in Nine Cantos.

 Canadian artist Diane Obomsawin tells the story of Kaspar Hauser in her 2007 graphic novel Kaspar; in 2012 it was adapted into the animated short film Kaspar.

 Film and television

 Michael Landon played Casper Hauser in the episode The Mystery of Caspar Hauser of the television series Telephone Time in 1956.

 Werner Herzog's 1974 film The Enigma of Kaspar Hauser dramatizes Hauser's story.
 Bruno S., who played the part of Hauser, was an untrained actor whose childhood was marked by physical abuse and stays in mental institutions; Herzog has remarked that he considers him similar to Hauser.
 The film's German title is Jeder für sich und Gott gegen alle (Every Man for Himself and God Against All), which Herzog also used as the title of his 2022 memoir.
+In W.G.
+Sebald's 1992 novel The Emigrants (German: Die Ausgewanderten), a scene from Herzog's film recalls a forgotten photograph to the narrator's mind.

 Andre Eisermann played Kaspar Hauser, in the 1993 film Kaspar Hauser.

 Galician filmmaker Alberto Gracia made an avant-garde version of Hauser's life in O quinto evanxeo de Gaspar Hauser (2013).

 The Legend of Kaspar Hauser (Italian: La leggenda di Kaspar Hauser) is a 2012 Italian surreal drama film written and directed by Davide Manuli.
 In this modern western-like re-interpretation featuring Vincent Gallo, a music-obsessive Kaspar washes up on a Mediterranean beach, where half a dozen protagonists try to make sense of who he is.